FriendsOfTerraform/modules/aws/lambda/README.md

 - (object) **`vpc_config = null`** _[since v1.0.0]_

-    Configure this function to [connect to private subnets in a VPC][lambda-vpc-config], allowing it access to private resources
+    Configure this function to [connect to private subnets in a VPC][lambda-vpc-config], allowing it access to private resources.
+The required IAM policy will be automatically attached to the managed role if `execution_role_arn` is not specified, otherwise, please make sure the execution role you provided has the IAM policy `AWSLambdaENIManagementAccess` attached.

     - (list(string)) **`security_group_ids`** _[since v1.0.0]_